 Find that balance where your left-brain, pragmatic side can bail out your wandering, creatively inspired right-brain side, and where they can both keep each other in check.

 When cowriting songs, start with the most important thing: your chorus.

 If you’re a linear thinker and songs just come together from start to finish, that’s wonderful!
 But even if you’re super duper good at working that way, you’re probably not inserting as much impact into the most important song section as you can.
 If you’ve already established the chorus, its main point, and the musical vehicle to getting that point across, then everything else should flow from there and support it.
 That’s working backwards to some degree, but it’s also like knowing what your building is going to look like before you start breaking ground and building it.

 Check out Zak’s latest recordings here:

-Learn how to take all those unfinished ideas and half-developed loops and transform them into fully fleshed out, compelling songs.
-With Soundfly’s new mentored online course, Songwriting for Producers, you’ll get one-on-one feedback on your work for six weeks from a Soundfly Mentor.
-What are you waiting for?
-Preview the course for free here.
+Learn how to take all those unfinished ideas and half-developed loops and transform them into fully fleshed out, compelling songs with Soundfly’s course, Songwriting for Producers.